The mother of all states of the kagome quantum antiferromagnet

-At $J_z=-1/2$ and $J_2<0$, we find evidence for the $\sqrt{3} \times\sqrt{3}$ phase.
-Here, three-coloring the nnn triangles instead maximizes their energy and we can not solve exactly for the ground state as the corresponding projector is no longer non-negative definite.
-Instead if, at small $|J_2|,$ we consider only those states that consistently three-color the nn triangles, the lowest energy state has all three vertices of each nnn triangle colored with the same color yielding the $\sqrt{3} \times \sqrt{3}$ state.
-By looking at $S(\vec{q})$ at the K point, from our ED data, we numerically verify this phase and see it survives for $J_z$ near and on both sides of $-1/2$.
+At $J_z=-1/2$ and $J_2<0$, we find evidence for the $\sqrt{3} \times \sqrt{3}$ phase.
+While we can not solve for the exact ground state, the state which colors nnn triangles the same color (i.e. the $\sqrt{3} \times \sqrt{3}$ phase) minimizes the nnn energy within the three-coloring manifold.
+We numerically verify this phase by looking at $S(K)$, finding it survives for $J_z$ near and on both sides of $-1/2$.

-By tracing paths through phase space with large values of $S(\vec{q})$ at the $K$ and $M$ points, we find that both the $q=0$ phase and $\sqrt{3} \times \sqrt{3}$ phases near the $XXZ0$ point extend to the Heisenberg point at non-zero $J_2$.
-To locate the boundaries of these phases, we perform sweeps through $J_2$ at finite $J_z$ and identify dips in the wavefunction fidelity (defined to be the magnitude of the overlap between ground state wavefunctions at adjacent points in parameter space).
-As Fig~\ref{fig:kagome} shows, for both magnetically ordered phases, the location of these dips form lines emanating from (or close to) the $XXZ0$ point that extrapolate to the Heisenberg point ($J_z=1$) to values $J_2 \approx 0.16$ for $q=0$ and $J_2 \approx -0.06$ for $\sqrt{3} \times \sqrt{3}$.
-These values are within the bounds previously found by a DMRG study~\cite{kolley2015phase}.
+By tracing paths through parameter space with large values of $S(\vec{q})$ at the $K$ and $M$ points, we find that both the $q=0$ phase and $\sqrt{3} \times \sqrt{3}$ phases near the $XXZ0$ point extend to the Heisenberg point at non-zero $J_2$.
+To locate the boundaries of these phases, we perform sweeps through $J_2$ at fixed $J_z$ and identify dips in the wavefunction fidelity defined to be

+where $\psi(J_z,J_2)$ is the ground state wavefunction, $\Delta J_2$ is the step size in the $J_2$ direction.
+For both magnetically ordered phases, the location of these dips form lines emanating from (or close to) the $XXZ0$ point that extrapolate to the Heisenberg point ($J_z=1$) to values $J_2 \approx 0.16$ for $q=0$ and $J_2 \approx -0.06$ for $\sqrt{3} \times \sqrt{3}$.
+These values are within the bounds previously found by a DMRG study~\cite{kolley2015phase}, but disagree with a variational study by Ref.~\cite{Iqbal_Becca_NJPhys} which finds instead a valence bond crystal.
 In the intermediate phase(s), we see a decrease in the magnitude of the structure factor peaks consistent with a change in phase to a spin-liquid.

-We are unable to directly resolve the question whether the spin liquid phases directly connect to the $XXZ0$ point.
 Near $XXZ0$ we do not detect fidelity dips and see larger structure factors that extend much closer to the line $J_2=0.$ This leaves two plausible scenarios: (1) the spin-liquid(s) terminate at $J_z>-1/2$ for all $J_2$ or (2) the phase boundaries extend to $XXZ0$ but finite size-effects near it become large making it difficult to resolve the transition.